nkh/ftl/config/ftl/man/ftl.md

 *ftl* has one _session-shell_, a pane running bash, where your external commands are run by default.

-*ftl* can also run you external commands in a separate shell in the *ftl* session with *ftl_sesion*, this is useful when running commands that take time to complete.

 	Run command  «:»
 		command [args]

-		*ftlsel* command [command args]
-			echo ftl selection, null ended
+		*ftlsel* list ftl selection, null separated

 			«:» ftlsel | xargs -0 ls --color=always
 			«:» ftlsel | xargs -0 -n 1 ls --color=always

 		*ftl_session* command [command args]

+			run you commands in a separate shell pane in the *ftl* session, eg: when commands that take time to complete.

+			the shell pane is closed if the command exit code is 0.

 	Switch to session-shell pane «!»

 	Switch back from tmux pane «tmux-prefix+L»

-# FILES AND DIRECTORIES
+# FILES

+## Directory structure

 	<ftl repo>
 	├── INSTALL